microsoft/sqlworkshops-sql2022workshop/sql2022workshop/03_BuiltinQueryIntelligence.md

 SQL Server 2022 provides built-in capabilities to reduce time for query tuning with the Query Store and next generation of Intelligent Query Processing features to help you gain faster and consistent performance with no code changes.

-**Watch this video** by Bob Ward on built-in query intelligence in SQL Server 2022 on Data Exposed:
+**Watch this video** on built-in query intelligence in SQL Server 2022 on Data Exposed:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Nd0mKM3O3sQ" target="_blank"><img src="http://img.youtube.com/vi/Nd0mKM3O3sQ/0.jpg" alt="Introducing SQL Server 2022" width="400" height="300" border="10" /></a>